 Osteoporosis is bone disease characterized by low bone mass and density.
-An estimated 9% of U.S. adults aged 50 and over have osteoporosis.4 Overall, osteoporosis is more common in women than in men (4% vs. 16%); in women, the prevalence increases for each decade of age after age 50, but in men, the prevalence remains fairly stable between the ages of 50 and 80, but then increases substantially.4 Osteoporosis can be diagnosed either through the occurrence of fragility fractures1 or through measurement of bone mineral density.^{5,7} The major complications5 of osteoporosis include:
+An estimated 9percent of U.S. adults aged 50 and over have osteoporosis.4 Overall, osteoporosis is more common in women than in men (4 percent vs. 16 percent); in women, the prevalence increases for each decade of age after age 50, but in men, the prevalence remains fairly stable between the ages of 50 and 80, but increases substantially afterwards.4 Osteoporosis can be diagnosed either through the occurrence of fragility fracturesi or through measurement of bone mineral density.^{5, 7} The major complications5 of osteoporosis include:

 - Hip fracture.
-Hip fracture is more common in women than in men (>250,000 per year vs. > 75,000 per year) and an estimated 33% of women and 17% of men will have a hip fracture by age 90.
-Typically, half of women with hip fracture do not recover full functionality post-fracture.
+Hip fracture is more common in women than in men (>250,000 per year vs. > 75,000 per year) and an estimated 33 percent of women and 17 percent of men will have a hip fracture by age 90.
+Typically, half of women with hip fracture do not recover full functionality post- fracture.
 Approximately 1 in 5 older adults die within one year following hip fracture, although the risk is higher for men than for women. - Spinal compression fracture.
-Spinal compression fractures are more common in women that in men (>500,000 per year vs. > 175,000 per year); the lifetime risk is approximately 12% for both men and women. - Other fragility fractures.
-These fractures, which include wrist/forearm fractures, pelvic fractures, and other types of fractures, comprise an estimated 59% of osteoporosis-related fractures.8
+Spinal compression fractures are more common in women that in men (>500,000 per year vs. > 175,000 per year); the lifetime risk is approximately 12 percent for both men and women. - Other fragility fractures.
+These fractures, which include wrist/forearm fractures, pelvic fractures, and other types of fractures, comprise an estimated 59 percent of osteoporosis-related fractures.8